iamibr/ApachePulsar-SpringBoot/README.md

 Its Work in progress project

-Change SERVICE_URL value of running pulsar instance
+Change SERVICE_URL value of running pulsar instance in PulsarClientImpl file
 Ex: SERVICE_URL = "pulsar://localhost:6650";

 Apache Pulsar in Spring Boot Implementations for Producer and Cosumer creation.